janikoodaa/CityBikeApp/README.md

 ## Tech stack

-- As a database I'm using Azure SQL Emulator running in Docker, because this offers easy way to build and tear down the database.
+-    As a database I'm using Azure SQL Emulator running in Docker, because this offers easy way to build and tear down the database as needed.
-- Backend is built with .NET 7.0
+-    Backend is built with .NET 7.0 in C#
-- Client is made with React and styled with Material UI.
+-    Client is made with React and styled with Material UI in Javascript.

 ## Getting started, build up the database